 - Complete a minimum of 40 credits.

-- Pass FTCE Exceptional Student Education (ESE) K-12 certification subject area examination.
+- Pass FTCE Exceptional Student Education (ESE) K-12 certification subject area examination and General Knowledge exam.

 The goals of the program are to provide a curriculum that:

 - Introduces students to a body of diverse theory regarding exceptional student education.

 - Focuses on the interpretation of laws and rules that govern public educational institutions.

 - Enhances the development of effective skills in written and oral communication, informational literacy, research-based intervention strategies and the use of technology.

 - Emphasizes the critical examination and evaluation of ethical issues and implications in today’s educational establishment as they relate to students and adults with disabilities.

 - Implement evidence based practices with students who learn differently.